-Fig. 3.
+Fig. 2.
 A multi-spectral MRI

-Fig. 4.
-Example 1 of the classification results shown impressive performance [14,15].
-This represents a scenario where our proposed Support Vector Random Field model could have a major impact.
 We evaluated the four classifiers from the previous section over 7 brain tumor patients.
-For each patient, three MRI 'modalities' were available: T1 (visualizing fat locations), T2 (visualizing water locations), and an additional T1 image

-Fig. 5.
-Example 2 of the classification result with a 'contrast agent' added to enhance the visualization of metabolically active tumor areas (refer to Fig. 3).
-The data was preprocessed with the Statistical Parametric Mapping software [16] to non-linearly align the images with a template in a standard coordinate system, and remove intensity inhomogeneity field effects.
-This non-linear template alignment approach was quantified to be highly effective in [17], and the inhomogeneity correction step computes a smooth corrective field that seeks to minimize the residual entropy after transformation of the log-intensity value's probability distribution [18].
+For each patient, three MRI 'modalities' were available: T1 (visualizing fat locations), T2 (visualizing water locations), and an additional T1 image with a 'contrast agent' added to enhance the visualization of metabolically active tumor areas (refer to Fig. 2).
+The data was preprocessed with the Statistical Parametric Mapping software [13] to non-linearly align the images with a template in a standard coordinate system, and remove intensity inhomogeneity field effects.
+This non-linear template alignment approach was quantified to be highly effective in [14], and the inhomogeneity correction step computes a smooth corrective field that seeks to minimize the residual entropy after transformation of the log-intensity value's probability distribution [15].
 We used 12 features that incorporate image information and domain knowledge (the raw intensities, spatial expected intensities within the coordinate system, spatial priors for the brain area and normal tissue types within the coordinate system, the template image information, and left-to-right symmetry), each measured as features at 3 scales by using 3 different sizes of Gaussian kernel filters.
-We used a 'patient-specific' training scenario similar to [14, 15].
-Results for two of the patients are shown in Fig. 5, while average scores over the 7 patients are shown in Fig. 4.2.
-Note that 'SVM+prob' in Fig. 5
+We used a 'patient-specific' training scenario similar to [11, 12].